Upgrading Storage Gateway

-You are notified when there is a new version of Storage Gateway available for you to download and install:
+Storage Gateway notifies you when there is a new version available for you to download and install:

 - A pop-up notification appears in the management console after you log in.